unicode-org/icu/docs/userguide/packaging/index.md

   runConfigureICU SOLARISCC ...
 ```

-Note that when end-user code is compiled, it must also have the same CPPFLAGS
+> :point_right: **Note**: When end-user code is compiled,
+> it must also have the same CPPFLAGS
-set, or else calling some functions may result in a link failure.
+> set, or else calling some functions may result in a link failure.

 #### Using UCONFIG switches by changing uconfig.h